thepythoncode97/USA-Reverse-Phone-Lookup/README.md

 8. **Get Gender**

 ## Contact:
-If you have any queries or want to purchase this software, you can reach out to me via Telegram: [@thepythoncode97](https://t.me/thepythoncode97)
+If you want to purchase this software, you can reach out to me via Telegram: [@thepythoncode97](https://t.me/thepythoncode97)

 ## Note:
 This tool is designed for marketers and businesses.
 If you engage in any illegal activities using this tool, the author will not take any responsibility.